-I love the rose family and use it often in my work botharomatically and for its astringency.
-Rosewater is still one of my favoritemists to spray during this humid season of summer because it tightens and tones, and thankfully lifts my spirit against the oppressive humidity in Virginia.
+I love the Rose family and use it often in my work botharomaticallyand for its astringency.
+Rosewater is still one of my favoritemists to spray during this humid season of Summer because it tightens and tones.
+It also, thankfully, lifts my spirit against the oppressive humidity in Virginia.

-I use Rose often when the season changes and I need morestrength andresilience.
-I also use it formoving grief andheart opening.
+I use Rose often when the season changes and when I need morestrength andresilience.
+I also use it formoving grief and opening the heart.

 One of the easiest ways to work with Rose is to add a cup or twoto a bath.
 I don’t mind floating petals, but for those who do, put it in a little bit of cheesecloth or muslin bag.
-Your skin will thank you with it’s tonifying properties for skin and hair along with the sweet aroma and the beauty.
+Your skin will thank you!
+Rose has tonifying properties for skin and hair, along with her sweet aroma and beauty.

-Cultivation: Prefers full sun to part-shade.
-It has natural tendencies to create a hedge (have you ever been to Ireland?).
-Tolerant of many soils even our Virginia clay but prefers the river edges.
+Cultivation: Rose prefers full sun to part-shade.
+It has natural tendencies to create a hedge.
+(You will know this if you ever been to Ireland.)
+It is tolerant of many soils, even our Virginia clay, but prefers the river edges.

 Description: Medium-sized, thorny shrub that can form a thicket in great strength.
 Has compound leaves with 5 to 9 leaflets.
-Multiple white to pinkish flowers arise on corymbs in early to mid-June, are 2-4 cm in diameter, and have an incredible fragrance.
+Multiple white to pinkish flowers arise on corymbs in early to mid-June.
+They are 2-4 cm in diameter and have an incredible fragrance.
 They have the classic Rose Family 5 petals and numerous yellow stamens.

-Collection: Flowers bloom in early-mid June.
+Collection: Flowers bloom in early to mid-June.
 Harvest well after it rains to prevent molding.
-Each cluster will have flowers in varying stages of flowering, therefore, it is fine to harvest as long as some of it is in flower and has a full scent.
-I like to collect a full cluster of flowers and 1-2 leaflets.
-I collect the leaves anytime before frost.
+Each cluster will have flowers in varying stages of flowering; therefore, it is fine to harvest as long as some of it is in flower and has a full scent.
+I like to collect a full cluster of flowers along with 1-2 leaflets.
+I collect the leaves any time before frost.
 Collect the rosehips after a strong frost in Virginia.
 I do love gathering the beach rosehips from the Northeast.

 It is one of my FAVORITES as aHeart Tonic for thephysiological heart andspiritual-emotional heart.